BATTLE GROUND LAKE STATE PARK

 Captain Strong, the post commander, allowed some Indians to leave the fort on the promise that they would return after burying their chief, who had been accidently killed.
 Most fort residents believed a battle would ensue to get the Indians to return, and therefore dubbed the spot "Strong's Battle Ground."
 The Indians, true to their word, returned peacefully, but the name took hold.
 Later the area was simply referred to as "Battle Ground."

-The park has 25 standard campsites, six hookups sites, four cabins, 15 primitive sites that require campers to hike .25 to .5 mile from the parking lot, one RV dump station, two restrooms and four showers.
-Maximum site length is 35 feet (may have limited availability).
+The park has standard campsites, partial-hookups sites, primitive sites that require campers to hike up to half a mile from the parking lot, primitive equestrian sites, an RV dump station, restrooms and showers.

-Group camp has four adirondack (three-sided) shelters that each sleep eight people.
-The camp offers a covered cooking and meeting area, a group fire ring, room for 32 people in tents and two pit toilets.
-Due to a small, unlevel parking area, RVs are not allowed in this camp.
-There is a minimum group size of 25 people.
+Group camp has adirondack three-sided shelters.
+The camp offers a covered cooking and meeting area, a group fire ring, and pit toilets.
+RVs are not allowed in this camp.